 Relief areas are typically unmowed and unmaintained areas on campus.
-Students with service animals residing on campus are encouraged to meet with the Office of AccessAbility services and College grounds personnel to designate, on an individual basis, appropriate relief areas.
+Students with service animals residing on campus are encouraged to meet with AccessAbility Services and College grounds personnel to designate, on an individual basis, appropriate relief areas.

 Students Living in Residence with a Service Animal